 In addition, tonight is ring night, and the Lakers will get their rings in different ceremony, per Kevin Ding of the Orange County Register:

 It will be a unique ceremony, with a format meant to reflect the deeper bonds that go into being back-to-back NBA champions.
-After Lakers coach Phil Jackson receives his championship ring, he will take the Staples Center public-address microphone and do a brief, self-scripted introduction of the first Lakers player.
+After Lakers coachreceives his championship ring, he will take the Staples Center public-address microphone and do a brief, self-scripted introduction of the first Lakers player.
 Each player will come forward to receive his ring – and then perform his own individual introduction for the next player.

 For more Lakers news and analysis, be sure to read the Lakers blog Silver Screen and Roll.